Joseph H. Crawford Jr.

 Joseph H. Crawford Jr. (born 1932) is an American science fiction collector and bibliographer.
 He notably compiled 333: A Bibliography of the Science-Fantasy Novel with James J. Donahue and Donald M. Grant which was published by The Grandon Company in 1953.

+Early life and education

 Crawford was born in Providence, Rhode Island in 1932.
 He graduated from La Salle Academy in 1949 and received a B. A. in Political Science from Providence College in 1953.
 He served in the United States Army from 1955-1957.
 Crawford was first attracted to science fiction through the magazine Famous Fantastic Mysteries.